symengine/symengine/docs/Doxygen/md/doc_guide.md

 Here we expect:

 - `@details` for explanations of the overall algorithm, speed concerns, etc.
-- `@note` for longer details of the parameters or other important issues
+- `@note` for longer details of the parameters or other important issues.
-- `@warning` for pitfalls
+- `@warning` for pitfalls.
-- Other special directives as required
+- Other special directives as required.
-- `@see` is allowed in both headers and code files, but only sparingly
+- `@see` is allowed in both headers and code files, but only sparingly.

 ```unparsed
 /**